Gyro tower

-A gyro tower, or panoramic tower, is a revolving observation tower with a vertical moving platform.
+A gyro tower, or panoramic tower, is a revolving observation tower with a vertically moving platform.
 A gyro tower's observation deck is not simply raised to provide its passengers a spectacular view, it is also rotated around the supporting mast, either once in the raised position or while traveling up and down the center mast.

-Gyro towers are seldom part of funfairs but can be found more often in permanent amusement parks.
+Gyro towers are rarely part of funfairs, but can be found more often in permanent amusement parks.
 A well-known American gyro tower is the Kissing Tower at Hersheypark.

-A special gyro tower is the Space Tower atop the Euromast in Rotterdam.
-It may be the only gyro tower standing on a roof of a structure and not on the ground.
+A unique gyro tower is the Space Tower, which sits atop the Euromast in Rotterdam.